esy/esy/docs/low-level-commands.md

 - `--envspec=DEPSPEC` Define DEPSPEC expression which is used to construct the environment for the command invocation.

 - `--include-build-env` Include build environment.
+This includes some special `$cur__*` envirironment variables, as well as environment variables configured in the `esy.buildEnv` section of the package config.

 - `--include-current-env` Include current environment.